 "And in your Life.....What is it that you desire most?"

 I have so much going on in my life, juggling 4 family websites, that each year, I purchase a Page-a-Day Notebook to try to stay organized on the things I need to do each day.
 For 2014, I got a calendar with a quote on each page.
 The quote for

 TIME is always right to do what is right." ~Martin Luther King, Jr.

 Healthy Diet Habit Tip of the Day

 The month of April is

 Have you always had a sneaking suspicion that you might be an emotional eater?
 Having an awareness of your problem is half of the battle!
 From there, you can develop some healthy diet habits and lifestyle solutions, that will allow you to handle emotional eating.
 Strategies can help you to deal with your thoughts, emotions, feelings, and behavior.

-- See our Holiday Food page for tips on healthy holiday food traditions in general, and for some sample meal plan ideas for some of the most popular holidays.
+Are YOU an Emotional Eater?
+Find out more info. from Kerry's Healthy Diet Habits website.
+See our FOOD HOLIDAYS page for all the special days celebrating food!
+See our Holiday Food page for tips on healthy holiday food traditions in general, and for some sample meal plan ideas for some of the most popular holidays.

 This Day in History